Skip to main content

 What are commercial solar panels?

-Commercial solar panels are larger-scale solar PV systems designed for businesses, farms, schools, community buildings, and public sector organisations.
-While residential systems are typically 3–6 kWp (8–14 panels), commercial systems range from 10 kWp to 1,000 kWp (1 MWp), covering significantly more roof or ground space and generating far more electricity.
+Commercial solar panels are larger-scale photovoltaic systems designed for businesses, farms, schools, community buildings, and public sector organisations.
+Where residential solar panels are typically 3-6 kWp (8-14 panels), commercial solar panels range from 10 kWp to 1,000 kWp (1 MWp), covering significantly more roof or ground space and generating far more electricity.

-The technology is identical to residential solar PV: photovoltaic cells convert sunlight into DC electricity, an inverter converts it to AC, and the business uses it on-site.
+The technology behind commercial solar panels is the same as residential: photovoltaic cells convert sunlight into DC electricity, an inverter converts it to AC, and the business uses it on-site.
 Surplus can be exported to the grid for income.
-The key difference is scale: a 50 kWp system on a warehouse roof generates approximately 43,000–48,000 kWh per year, enough to offset a significant portion of a business’s electricity consumption.
+The key difference is scale: a 50 kWp commercial solar panel system on a warehouse roof generates approximately 43,000-48,000 kWh per year, enough to offset a significant portion of a UK business’s electricity consumption.

 Small Business